Q: I normally get the chance to interview, but never seem to make it to the final round(s).

 Q: How complex are the code challenges?
 Where are these submitted and how will I obtain feedback?

 A: Included in the program are weekly code challenges designed to test areas often addressed in real interviews.
 These include algorithms, data structures, design patterns and coding syntax.
 Answers to questions are saved to a content management system exclusive to program participants.
-To get an idea of the types of questions you'll be asked, check out the iOS Interview Worksheet.
+To get an idea of the types of questions you'll be asked, check out my iOS Interview Worksheet.

 Q: Will I be writing code examples in the latest Swift 4.0 syntax?